rian-dolphin/stock-embeddings/README.md

 ```

 Data files are too large to be stored in the repo but feel free to reach out to me via email: dolphrian@gmail.com
+The first 10 rows of each data file can be found in the sample files in the `Data/` directory to show the required format.